TonClicker/Clicker-Tap-Mini-App/README.md

 ●You can try the starting version of the bot including the basic functionality: https://t.me/clickerw3tap_bot

 ●Source code price is $1000 USDC.
-More details: https://t.me/ClickerCode
+More details: [Clicker Code](https://t.me/ClickerCode).

 # 💎 Benefits work with TonClicker: